Photo c/o vanderbilthealth.com

 So here’s our invitation: Start training your awareness on what you eat.
 Start thinking about how your food got on your plate.
 Start thinking about what it will do once it enters your body.
 And then be willing to act honestly and responsibly based on what you discover.

-Eileen Tupaz is a freelance writer and a co-director of Katipunan-based White Space Mind and Body Wellness Studio, which offers classes and workshops on mind and body disciplines such as yoga, pilates, t’ai chi, reiki and meditation, among many others.
+ABOUT THE AUTHOR Eileen Tupaz is a freelance writer and a co-director of Katipunan-based White Space Mind and Body Wellness Studio, which offers classes and workshops on mind and body disciplines such as yoga, pilates, t’ai chi, reiki and meditation, among many others.